jesseleite/dotfiles/README.md

 # Why share?

-Because sharing is caring 🌷
+Sharing is caring; We learn from each other 🌷

 # Who am I?